Ansh-Patoliya/python_learning/README.md

 <a name="feedback"></a>
 ## 💬 Feedback

 Have thoughts or suggestions?
 I'd love to hear from you!
-Open an issue here or connect with me on Linkdin @Ansh Patoliya with #PythonLearning.
+Open an issue here or connect with me on LinkedIn @Ansh Patoliya with #PythonLearning.